gVguy/balance-timer/README.md

 ### “Balance Timer” is damaged and can’t be opened.

-If you're on a macOS and have downloaded the app, you're likely to see the message saying it's damaged.
-It's not.
+If you're on a macOS and have downloaded the app, you're likely to see the message saying it's damaged. **It's not**.
 It's just apple trying to make me pay a hundred bucks for signing my free open-source app.

 <details>
   <summary>More info</summary>